Understanding Lifecycle Environments

 Next monthly release in Development

 As the QA team continues their testing and validation of Monthly-2024.06, the operations team begins work assembling the next monthly release.
 Operations creates and promotes a new versioned custom software source (Monthly-2024.07) to the Development stage.
+The service installs all content in Monthly-2024.07 to instances in the Development stage.

 Example lifecycle showing three software sources.
 The newest source is promoted to the Development stage.